-Due to the unfavourable economic conditions, the Company's revenue sales for 31 December 2024 was reduced by 13% compared of the same period previous year.
+The Company's revenue sales for the period as of 31 March 2025 was increased by 3,5 % compared to the same period in the previous year.

 Based on the current analysis, management has not identified a significant uncertainty as to whether the Company will be able to continue as a going concern.
 The Company also has the intention and ability to take the measures necessary to continue as a going concern.
 Currently, the Company has no liquidity difficulties and delays in deliveries, it performs timely payments to its suppliers and takes measures to reduce operating costs.